turingschool/front-end-curriculum/lessons/module-1/json-and-localstorage.md

 Whenever you change a value in localStorage, the DOM will fire a `storage` event in every other page currently open on that domain.

-Open [this CodePen](http://codepen.io/team/turing/pen/xOYdBG) up in two different windows to see.
+Open <a target="_blank" href="http://codepen.io/team/turing/pen/xOYdBG">this CodePen</a> up in two different windows to see.

 ## Dig Deeper
 * [JSON Mozilla Tutorial](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON)